apool-io/apoolminer/README.md

 1. Qubic epoch 109.
 2. HiveOS has been upgraded to an automatically updated version.
 3. Windows has been upgraded to an automatically updated version.
+### 1.4.1
+1. CPU and GPU performance optimization.